Art Deco Solitaire Ring Value Guide

 The typical price range for Art Deco Solitaire Ring is $3,800 - $4,600 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- The purity and weight of the precious metal, with platinum examples generally commanding higher prices than white gold.
+• The specific metal used, with platinum examples generally commanding a higher premium than white gold.

-- The clarity, carat weight, and cut quality of the central diamond or white topaz stone.
+• The clarity, carat weight, and type of the central stone, specifically whether it is a diamond or white topaz.

 How to Identify Art Deco Solitaire Ring?